by John Walt Childers, IPC-CID, Founder of Golden Gate Graphics

 For details on how to design solder-mask-defined pads and implement solder mask dams of at least 4 mils in 0.5mm-pitch (or less) ICs, see the following article: Design For Assembly – Prevention of Solder Bridging in High Density Interconnect PCB Components

 Excellon — NC Drill file format.
-An ASCII format used in a file which drives an NC Drill machine.
+An ASCII format used in a file which drives an NC drill machine.
 The earliest NC Drill machines were made by Excellon Automation Company.
 The format is in broad use, although the company has been sold.